bubalazi/carnd-traffic-sign-classifier/README.md

 ### Network Architecture

+Sevaral network architectures were iterated through.
+First, the LeNet convolutional network was taken and adapted to work with the traffic sign data set - adapting it to 43 categories, instead of 10.
+On the first iterations it was observed that the 3 channels of the image do not contribute towards better accuracy and the pre-processing now included not only normalization, but also a colorspace conversion to grayscale.
+In addition, multiple filter sizes where tested with the LeNet architecture, when the necessity of paramtrization was recognized (see below).
+Further, two dropout layers were added after the first two Fully-Connected layers which brought the accuracy towards 0.8-0.9.
+Multiple filter depths were tested, and with filter depths of (64, 128) for the first two convolutional layers, the network reached 0.91 accuracy.
+A further test was made with addition of a third convolutional layer, where final results came to ~0.95 accuracy.

+Details of the layers dimensions can be found below.

 In order to iterate through multiple network architectures, it is necessary to make the network models parametric, so interdependencies between variables can be solved dynamically.